 1. Housing

-Housing can be expensive but it also provides an opportunity to save tons of cash.
+Housing can be expensive, but it allows you to save tons of cash.

 When I was on saving hyperdrive, I had opted to live in dormitories and rented rooms with housemates while I finished graduate school.

-This housing strategy afforded me the ability to immediately pay off all of my credit card debt accrued from school instead of shelling out huge amounts of cash toward rent.
+This housing strategy allowed me to immediately pay off all of my credit card debt accrued from school instead of shelling out huge amounts of cash toward rent.

-If you can temporarily live with family or roommates to save, I would not think twice about doing it.
+If you can “temporarily“ live with family or roommates to save, I would highly recommend it.

-After entirely obliterating my student debt, the amount I saved from housing became the strongest contributor to how I was able to save up for a house downpayment.
+After entirely obliterating my student debt, the amount I saved from housing became the strongest contributor to my ability to save up for a house downpayment.

-After purchasing my first home, I rented out one of the bedrooms in my house for many years, consequently helping out in paying my mortgage and saving for other financial goals such as travel and retirement.
+After purchasing my first home, I rented out one of the bedrooms for many years, consequently helping pay my mortgage and saving for other financial goals such as travel and retirement.

 This housing strategy is also called “house-hacking.”